5 Home Safety Hazards That Every Owner Should Know About

 While there are numerous potential safety hazards around residential properties, a few are rather surprising and may be overlooked.
 The following information details five potential risks along with some easy, preventive solutions to improve safety for the occupants and the structure itself.

-Beyond the chances of stubbing or breaking toes and getting a few bruises, stacked boxes can tip on stairs and trip up those using them, resulting in more serious injuries.
+Beyond the chances of stubbing or breaking toes and getting a few bruises, stacked boxes can tip on stairs and trip up those using them, resulting in more severe injuries.
 Clear up clutter ASAP, and don't make a habit of using pathways as storage spots.

 Hazards of Furniture and Appliances